oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * do not duplicate notifications for each search request or feedback (10 times were searching and when somebody else search it - user receives the same message 10 times)
 *
 * filter negative comments only for some search providers
+* parse content and hide phone numbers for non-premium users for some search providers
+* reduce premium price